 SCMA and the Childminder Register in Scotland: What Parents Need to Know

 Clearing up the common confusion: SCMA is a support charity, the Care Inspectorate is the statutory regulator.
-Here's what each one does for parents and childminders.
+Here's what each one does for parents

 There's a piece of confusion about Scottish childminding that comes up regularly in parent forums.
 People talk about "the SCMA register" as if it's the official list of registered childminders.
 It isn't.
 This guide explains the difference between the Scottish Childminding Association and the Care Inspectorate, what each one actually does, and what it means for parents looking for a childminder.